zk90/jekyll-1/lessons/normalizing-data.md

 In [From HTML to a List of Words (2)][], we wrote a Python program called *`html-to-list-1.py`* which downloaded a [web page][], stripped out the HTML formatting and metadata and returned a list of “words” like the one shown below.
-Technically, these entities are called “tokens” rather than “words”.
+Technically, these entities are called “*tokens*” rather than “words”.
 They include some things that are, strictly speaking, not words at all (like the abbreviation &c. for “etcetera”).
 They also include some things that may be considered composites of more